CGuard: Efficient Spatial Safety for C: Evaluation

 We observed large variations in the memory overheads for the {\tt kmeans} and {\tt matrix multiply} benchmarks (Figure~\ref{fig:phoenix_mem}).
-The overheads vary between 47-108\% for {\tt kmeans} and 5-25\% for {\tt matrix-multiply}.
+The overheads vary between 47-108\% for {\tt kmeans} and 5-25\% for {\tt matrix\--multiply}.
 The memory consumption of these benchmarks is very small: 10MB for {\tt kmeans} and 53MB for {\tt matrix-multiply}.
 We believe that the page table pages corresponding to our custom heap segments are adding a few extra MBs, which is prominent due to the small memory footprint.
 To validate our hypothesis, we ran these benchmarks with relatively large inputs, and the resulting overheads of {\tt kmeans} and {\tt matrix-multiply} were in the ranges 57-62\% and 2-6\%.
 To further validate that the high overheads in {\tt kmeans} are not due to our segment-based allocation, we ran the native version with a modified allocator that allocates eight extra bytes for each allocation.
-In this case, we found that the memory overheads for {\tt kmeans} with respect to the native execution were in the range of 1-4\%.
-This means that the memory overheads in {\tt kmeans} are mainly due to large number of small size live objects.
+In this case, we found that the memory overheads for {\tt kmeans} w.r.t. the native execution were in the range of 1-4\%.
+This means that the memory overheads in {\tt kmeans} are mainly due to the large number of small live objects. \piyus{AddressSanitizer also showed significant variations in memory overheads (99\%-215\%) for different numbers of CPUs for {\tt kmeans}.
+As expected, the geometric mean memory overhead of AddressSanitizer is higher than \tname.}

 To further validate the usability of our tool for real applications, we ran the Apache webserver.
-Using a 1Gbps network card, we couldn't saturate all the cores even with concurrent requests.
+Using a 1Gbps network card, we could not saturate all the cores even with concurrent requests.
 In the native run, the network card could only saturate three cores, so we ran our experiments with increasing number of cores.
 We ran the {\tt ab} tool on the client machine and enabled the {\tt KeepAlive} feature in the requests.
 To find the right metric for the concurrency level, we tried different parameters until we observed either a reduction or no significant change in the throughput.
 During these experiments, we ran our instrumented server and used its default pages.
 We got different concurrency levels for a different number of cores.